Operational Runbook: Using Cycles Runtime Events

 ALLOW_WITH_OVERDRAFTbut the workload needs hard blocking.
 Change policy toREJECTon exhaustion.

-Severity: Warning — a specific reservation was denied.
-Aggregate these by scope to detect patterns.
+Severity: Calibration warning — a dry-run reservation or /v1/decide evaluation returned DENY.
+Aggregate these by scope to detect patterns before cutover.

 Triage (when you see a cluster):